 LEED Implementation Guides

-UBC has developed LEED Implementation Guides for both LEED 2009 and LEED v4 which are aimed at design teams working to achieve LEED Gold certification on UBC building projects.
+UBC has developed LEED Implementation Guides for LEED v4 which is aimed at design teams working to achieve LEED Gold certification on UBC building projects.
 The guides provide helpful information as well indicating which credits are mandatory, optional and not available at UBC.